HU-SD-S3/s3-kennisbank/architecture/architectural-patterns.md

 frontend-root/
 ├── features/
 │   ├── feature-1/
-│   │   ├── view/
+│   │   ├── components/
 │   │   ├── controller/
 │   │   └── service/
 │   └── feature-2/
-│       ├── view/
+│       ├── components/
 │       ├── controller/
 │       └── service/
+├── pages/
 ```

-Here the `features` folder contains all the features of the application, and each feature has its own `view`,
+Here the `features` folder contains all the features of the application, and each feature has its own web-`components`,
 `controller`, and `service` folders.
 This allows us to keep all the code related to a specific feature together, making it easier to develop, test,
 and maintain.
+And since pages might contain the components from multiple features, the `pages` folder is a sibling to the
+`features` folder.

 > [!NOTE]
 >